(Continued)

 Quantum Entanglement

-By applying our new understanding of velocities faster than the speed of light, it now becomes easy to recognize a vast myriad of applications for further research.
+By applying our new understanding of velocities faster than the speed of light, it now becomes easy to recognize a vast myriad of applications.

 Of great importance is Quantum Entanglement.
 Einstein once called it "Spooky Action at a Distance".
 This phenomenon has been known about for a great many years and in recent times even put to use in Quantum Computers.
 Yet the actual mechanism of entanglement is poorly understood.
 Einstein himself believed that there is some form of communication between particles.